2102-feb08-net/team1-p2-client/README.md

 * Clean up genres so that they match the given book

 ## Getting Started

-(include git clone command)
-(include all environment setup steps)

-> Be sure to include BOTH Windows and Unix command
-> Be sure to mention if the commands only work on a specific platform (eg. AWS, GCP)

-> The program must use SQL server, other SQL variations may not work.

 - Run the command `git clone https://github.com/2102-feb08-net/team1-p2-client` to clone the repository.
 - In the Angular project, run `npm install`